openhab/openhabian/docs/openhabian.md

 There's no genuine reason why this wouldn't work.
 The openHABian image is really just Raspberry Pi OS (lite) under the hood and openHABian is "just" some scripts that install a number of packages and configure the system in a specific way, optimized to run openHAB.*

 <a id="befair"></a>
 *What you must not do, though, is to mess with the system, OS packages and config and expect anyone to help you with that.
 Let's clearly state this as well: when you deliberately decide to make manual changes to the OS software packages and configuration (i.e. outside of openhabian-config), you will be on your own.
-Your setup is untested, and no-one but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enormous efforts you don't get to see as a user.
+Your setup is untested, and no-one but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enormous efforts in testing and is only possible with a fixed set of hardware.
+You don't get to see this as a user.
 So if you choose to deviate from the standard openHABian installation and run into problems thereafter, don't be unfair: don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
 Thank you !*

 ## Hardware
 ### Hardware recommendation